swarl/intellij-plugin-save-actions/README.md

 ## Files location

 - **idea.log**: The log file the save actions plugin writes in.
 It contains debug information, prefixed with `com.dubreuia.SaveActionManager`.
 If you are using default locations, it would be in `~/.IntelliJIdeaVERSION/system/log/idea.log`.
-- **saveactions_settings.xml**: The settings file is saved by project in the `.idea` folder.
-That file can be committed in git thus shared in your development team.
-If you are using the default locations, it would be in `~/IdeaProjects/PROJECT_NAME/.idea/saveactions_settings.xml`
+- **saveactions_settings.xml**: The settings file is saved in the idea folder in the users home directory, after settings page has opended and applied.
+If you are using the default locations, it would be in `~/.IntelliJIdeaVERSION/config/options/saveactions_settings.xml`

 ## Contributors